Washi1337/AsmResolver/docs/dotnet/basics.rst

     assembly.Write(@"C:\myfile.patched.exe");

-For more advanced options to write .NET modules, see Advanced PE Image building.
+For more advanced options to write .NET modules, see :ref:`dotnet-advanced-pe-image-building`.